Apothecary-Community/rules/README.md

 ## Disallowed conduct

-- Discrimination, included but not limited to:
+- Discrimination, including but not limited to:
     - Racism
     - Antisemitism
     - Islamophobia